 At 21, to my parent’s relief no doubt, I headed off to London and my uncle took my literary education in hand.
 Under his direction, I worked my way through Jane Austen, George Eliot, the Mitfords, Anthony Powell, Olivia Manning – it was a wonderful time of discovery, exploring the world and being with people for whom reading was a way of life.

 Reading and writing have kept me sane during some very difficult times in my life.
 They offer the gift of allowing us to escape life and resurface in another world.
 As a teen, I poured my angst into poetry.
 Living in London in my twenties, it was short stories.
 In Sydney, in my thirties, I turned my hand to freelance magazine feature stories – all the while working in various jobs to support my habit.
 The next step up was a non-fiction book entitled Battles with the Baby Gods followed by another Take Me Home – Families Living with Alzheimer’s – a long, hard slog!

 By then I felt ready to tackle the big one and started on my first novel.
 Although it took five years to write, The Olive Sisters was quickly accepted for publication and released by Penguin Books in 2005.
 It was a dream come true with reprint after reprint and overseas sales.
 In 2007 it was optioned for a movie and I had the opportunity to write the screenplay.
 Another long educational process during which time my second novel Two for the Road (Penguin) was published in 2008.

-I live in a beautiful part of the world, Sydney’s Northern Beaches and have three children (one being my son with whom I was happily reunited in 1994) and three grandchildren – all of whom are wonderful storytellers.
+I live in a beautiful part of the world, Sydney’s Northern Beaches and have three grown children (one being my son with whom I was happily reunited in 1994) and three grandchildren – all of whom are wonderful storytellers.